eriksjolund/nmrpipe-automatic-installation/README.md

 # nmrpipe-automatic-installation
+Bourne shell script to install [NMRPipe](https://spin.niddk.nih.gov/bax/NMRPipe/) on Ubuntu Linux.

-shell script to install NMRPipe on Ubuntu Linux
+The script tries to install NMRPipe on Ubuntu 16.04 in an automatic fashion by first downloading the software and then installing it.